 Last week I finally decided to check out one of the local breast cancer support groups in my area.
 I had been thinking about doing this for a while.
-I’ve never been much of a “joiner” and somehow never felt a pressing need for a support group other than my family, friends, dogs and online community.
+I’ve never been much of a “joiner” and never felt a pressing need for a support group other than my family, friends, dogs and online community.
 So like usual, I took my time before actually attending a meeting.

-So, back to the meeting.
 Generally speaking, I was impressed with my experience and plan to go back.
-After meandering down various hospital hallways and finally ending up in the basement near the cafeteria, I walked into the spacious meeting room with that old familiar “Can you tell by looking at me I’ve had cancer?” feeling.
+After meandering down various hospital hallways and finally ending up in the basement near the cafeteria, I walked into the spacious meeting room with that old familiar, can you tell by looking at me I’ve had cancer? feeling.

 The first hour was spent on a presentation given by a sleep disorder professional.
 I liked this idea a lot, since it gave us all time to just be there and settle in before getting to the more personal stuff.
 Plus, it was a great opportunity to learn something.
 The topic was quite interesting and informative, although it was mostly about sleep itself, not how to GET or STAY asleep, which is what I really need to know how to do.
 The presentation was followed by a short discussion time.